rry6/bonobud/README.md

 4. Donors are notified of the match (their BonoBuddy) and are given the email of the matcher.

 Launch date: July 21, 2020
-www.bonobud.com

 Ann: has been managing Firebase implementation and data storage of matcher and donor information.
 She wrote both matcher.js and donor.js (works with matcher.html and donor.html respectively) to store and display matcher/donor data from the user forms.
-She also created her own basic search and filter algorithm to show matchers the different donor requests.
+She also created her own basic search and filter functions to show matchers the different donor requests.

 Rishab: has been working on UI development with Bootstrap.
 He designed the website layout, CSS styling, and wrote all the HTML docs.